Cerberus-Wallet/cerberus-firmware/core/embed/prodtest/README.md

 ```

 ### CERTFIDO WRITE
-Writes the X.509 certificate issued by the Trezor Company for the FIDO attestation key.
+Writes the X.509 certificate issued by the Cerberus Company for the FIDO attestation key.

 Example:
 ```